 - Time and Attendance – These workforce apps provide timesheet capabilities with features that include logging activities and work throughout the day

 One decision your organization will have to make when implementing workforce apps is whether to institute a bring your own device (BYOD) program.
 Gartner predicts that 50% of employers will require employees to supply their own device for work by 2017.
 In fact, 38% of companies plan to stop providing devices to workers by 2016.
 There are several benefits of BYOD programs, including “creating new mobile workforce opportunities, increasing employee satisfaction, and reducing or avoiding costs,” according to David Willis, Gartner vice president and distinguished analyst.

 BYOD naturally drives workforce app adoption in the workplace, as employees are able to use their own devices, with which they are most familiar and comfortable.
 Workforce apps that are user friendly and easy to navigate, especially those that include time sheets, site check-in/check-out, and self-service HR portals, are readily adopted by employees.
 Plus, employees reportedly are happier with a mobile work style, as 65% enjoy increased flexibility, 62% saw increased productivity, and 55% saw a better work/life balance.

 The Benefits of Mobile Workforce Apps

 As the workday becomes less defined and workers see the lines between work and personal life being blurred, workforce apps become a critical component of organizations.
 They allow for collaboration and communication from anywhere at any time, and they keep workers connected to the organization.
 That’s why, according to a recent Apperian survey, more than 70% of respondents are planning to equip more than 1,000 users with mobile apps.
-In the next two years, 1/3 of respondents will deploy mobile apps to more than 5,000 users.
+In the next two years, a third of respondents will deploy mobile apps to more than 5,000 users.